Frequently Asked Questions

 - Can I get a non-collapsing one-piece shaft?

-- Can I install my own shaft?
+- Can I buy just the head and install my own shaft?

 - Can I get a telescopic graphite shaft?

-- Is the Whole-In-One Adjustable Golf Club “legal for tournament play?
+- Is the Whole-In-One Adjustable Golf Club “legal" for tournament play?

 - Can I select my own font and background colors for my name?